Athletic Brewing Company

 Athletic Brewing Company is a U.S. manufacturer of non-alcoholic craft beer.
 Based in Milford, Connecticut, the company was founded in 2017 by Bill Shufelt and John Walker.
 In 2022, the company's sales represented nearly half of all non-alcoholic craft beer sold in the US.
-It became the world's largest brewing company that focused exclusively on non-alcoholic beer in 2025.
+Athletic became America's largest brewing company that focused exclusively on non-alcoholic beer.
 Athletic Brewing Company also manufactures sparkling water under the brand name "Daypack."

 History

-Bill Shufelt was trader at a hedge fund and an ultramarathon runner who stopped drinking alcohol in 2013.
+Bill Shufelt was a trader at a hedge fund and an ultramarathon runner who stopped drinking alcohol in 2013.
 Finding non-alcoholic drinks to be unsatisfactory, he sought out John Walker, a head brewer from Santa Fe to produce better tasting non-alcohol beers.
-They developed a brewing method which fully ferments the beers, but only to less than 0.5% ABV, the limit at which a beer can be considered non-alcoholic in the United States.
+They developed a brewing method that fully ferments the beers, but only to less than 0.5% ABV, the limit at which a beer can be considered non-alcoholic in the United States.
 Shufelt stated that no alcohol is removed after brewing nor is any other ingredient added, unlike other non-alcoholic beers.
 After devising this brewing method, they founded Athletic Brewing in 2017 and established the first brewing facility dedicated to non-alcoholic beer in Stratford, Connecticut, which opened in May 2018.

 Athletic Brewing Company beverages for sale in the refrigerated section of a package store.

 Athletic Brewing was launched commercially in 2018, initially with two beers, Run Wild IPA and Upside Dawn Golden Ale.
 It marketed itself as a health conscious drink for athletes with an active lifestyle, and it established a presence in athletic events.
 It began selling the beers in seven stores in New England on a trial basis, before it expanded to all the states in the US, and then other countries around the world.
 Athletic's sales grew from $2.5 million in 2019 to about $15 million in 2020, increasing by about 500% and achieved a 61% market share of the non-alcoholic craft beer market in the U.S. It achieved sales of nearly $37 million from over 100,000 barrels of beer in 2021 (up from 37,500 in 2020).
 It was ranked the second-fastest growing food and beverage company (and 26th overall) in the U.S. in 2022 by Inc., as well as one of the 100 most influential companies of 2022 by Time magazine.